tagspaces/documentation/docs/tagging.md

 └── file4.docx
 ```

-The main advantage of this solution is that the name of the files is not changed after tagging and there is theoretically no limit in the number of tags you can add to a given file.
-If you move or rename tagged files in TagSpaces it will take care of the sidecar file, which will also be renamed or moved in the appropriate folder.
-But if you move or rename this file in an external file manager, you have to move or rename the sidecar files by hand.
-The same hold true for the deleting a file from an external application.
-It will not automatically delete the sidecar file in the `.ts` folder.
-These drawbacks makes the tagging with sidecars less robust and future proof.
+**Advantages:**

+- **File Integrity:** Tags are stored separately, preserving the original file name.
+- **Unlimited Tags:** There is theoretically no limit to the number of tags you can add.

+**Drawbacks:**

+- **Manual Maintenance:** If files are moved or renamed outside of TagSpaces, you must also move or rename the corresponding sidecar files manually.
+- **Synchronization Issues:** Hidden `.ts` folders may not sync with cloud services unless explicitly enabled.

 :::tip
-If you want to have the files located in the `.ts` folder synched with some cloud service such as Dropbox or Google Drive you have to enable the synching of hidden folders and files.
+To sync `.ts` folders with cloud services like Dropbox or Google Drive, enable the synchronization of hidden folders and files.
 :::

-## Folder tagging
+## Folder Tagging

-Tags added to folders in TagSpaces are save always in the co called sidecar file.
-The file is located in the **.ts** sub folder of any tagged folders and is called **tsm.js**
+Tags added to folders are always saved in sidecar files.
+The file is located in the `.ts` subfolder and is called `tsm.json`.

 ```
 ~ location (with your files)